Haqq/hello-world/README.md

 My first repository on GitHub

-A big shout-out to Tech guys, the world evolves in their hands
+A big shout-out to Tech guys, the world evolves in their hands.